 Antidote has 6 core elements:

-Deduction: Players "live" or "die" by deducing the one card type that has been removed from the game (similar to Clue).
+- Deduction: Players "live" or "die" by deducing the one card type that has been removed from the game (similar to Cluedo).